umanlp/ORLde/README.md

 python eval_predictions.py logfile_ORL_BERT_run_3.log
 ```

-### Training a model:
+### Training a new model:

-Train a new model on the training data and evaluate on test, using this model:
+You can train a new model on the training data and evaluate on the test set, using this script:

 ```typescript
 python bert_orl.py